QueenieCplusplus/Android_Sys_Version/README.md

 * K

+* Lollipop for Android 5 in 20

-* MarshMellow for Android 5 in 2014
+* MarshMellow for Android 6 in 2014

 ![](https://raw.githubusercontent.com/QueenieCplusplus/Android_Sys_Version/main/L_2014(5).png)